zanasufiit/ws1-docker/README.md

 ## Sections

 - [prerequisites](prerequisites)
-- why docker?
+- Why containers?
+What is docker?
+What?
 - Dockerfile structure
-- simple docker tricks
+- simple tricks
 - [docker-compose](docker-compose)
 - [containerize everything](examples)
+- [automate it for free])[github-actions]

 to be continued...